 If you specialise in Chamber Music, you must also register for the following modules.

 Accompaniment 376(12)

 OR

 Orchestral Practice 384(12)

 Practical Music Study A 384(12)

-You must use the first examination opportunity for all modules.
-Assessment is done by means of formal practical examinations.
-Practical Music Study S examinations are public concert performances.
+You must use the first assessment opportunity for all modules.
+Assessment is done as explained in the module frameworks of the individual modules.